email: roadarch@outlook.com

 Gulliver, MI

-This Rocket-Powered Cow statue jumped over a silver moon.
-It was installed in front of the Rose Wagner Performing Arts Center in 2006 along with a giant beehive.
+This Rocket-Powered Cow jumped over a silver moon.
+It was installed in front of the Rose Wagner Performing Arts Center in 2006 along with a beehive.
 They were among the winners of "Flying Objects", a public art competition.
 The cow was created by Michael J. Bingham.
 By 2014, both sculptures were gone.
 For more, see this website.

-Cow & Calf
+Cow [gone] and Calf

 Santa Barbara, CA